reedlyio/.github/README.md

 ## What is Reedee?

-Reedee is a blazing fast PDF reader, all you have to do is upload the PDF document, and Reedee will take care of the rest.
+Reedee is a blazing fast PDF reader for the web.
+Install the web app, upload your PDF and start reading.

 ## Privacy 🔒